 MOIRA respects the privacy and confidentiality of all clients and their families/carers.
-MOIRA will endeavour to ensure that all individuals enjoy:
+MOIRA aims to ensure that all individuals enjoy:

 - Confidence that written and spoken information is protected from access and use by unauthorised persons.

-In this policy, "we" "us" and "our" are reference to MOIRA Inc. “You” and “your” means a natural person whose personal information we have knowingly collected.
+In this statement, "we" "us" and "our" are reference to MOIRA Inc. “You” and “your” means a natural person whose personal information we have knowingly collected.

 What are your rights?